-“I will never forget Hydra… one of the most beautiful places in the world,” said Loren to The New York Times recently.
+“I will never forget Hydra…one of the most beautiful places in the world,” said Loren in speaking to The New York Times recently.

-“Because, for me, it was a moment of starting in the American cinema and I was starting my romance with my husband, and so I’m attached also for what I discovered in my husband.
+“Because, for me, it was a moment of starting in the American cinema and I was starting my romance with my husband,” she said, “and so I’m attached also for what I discovered in my husband.
 It was a beautiful, euphoric moment for me.
 I will never forget Hydra.”

 The film was an adventure romance film from 20th Century Fox and was Sophia Loren’s English-language debut.
 It was based on the 1955 novel of the same name by David Divine.

-One scene uses the Eastern Orthodox monastery complex at Meteora, which was later used as a location in the James Bond film For Your Eyes Only.
+One scene uses the Eastern Orthodox monastery complex at Meteora, which was later utilized as a location in the James Bond film, For Your Eyes Only.

-Her efforts to sell it to the highest bidder lead her to two competing individuals: Dr. James Calder (Alan Ladd), an honest archaeologist who will surrender it to Greek authorities, and Victor Parmalee (Clifton Webb), an aesthete and an unscrupulous dealer in historic artifacts.
+Her efforts to sell it to the highest bidder led her to two competing individuals: Dr. James Calder (Alan Ladd), an honest archaeologist who will surrender it to Greek authorities, and Victor Parmalee (Clifton Webb), an aesthete and unscrupulous dealer in historic artifacts.

-The film reaches a happy conclusion, with virtue rewarded, the statue celebrated by the people of Hydra, and Phaedra and Calder in each other’s arms.
+The film’s ending is a happy one, with virtue rewarded, the statue celebrated by the people of Hydra, and Phaedra and Calder in each other’s arms.